Simple Ways To Prevent Falls In Older Adults

 Are seniors falling more than they used to?
 Or are there more seniors?
 Does something else explain this increase?

 I think it might be a little bit of both.
-There are so many more seniors and there's probably better reporting than there used to be.
+There are so many more seniors, and there's probably better reporting than there used to be.
 There's more awareness about falls as older adults and doctors are starting to think about it a little bit more.
 I think our older adults are starting to [be more active], and that also is going to put you at risk for falling.
 I always tell people to please not be sedentary to prevent falls.
 That's the worst thing you can do.
 You've got to be out and active, but being out and doing things does allow you to put yourself in a position where you could fall.

 Also, I think one of the biggest problems for falls is that so many older adults are on risky medications.
 Those sleeping pills, pain pills, a lot of the drugs that older adults have been prescribed for years and years have markedly increased risk for falling.
-And if we could get everybody off of those pills it would be so helpful.
+And if we could get everybody off of those pills, it would be so helpful.

 How do pain pills increase the risk of falls?